220296006/Amazon-Cloud-Pratictioner/Module 5 - Storage and Databases/Instance Stores and Amazon Elastic Block Store (Amazon EBS).md

 ## Amazon S3 storage classes

 With Amazon S3, you pay only for what you use.
-You can choose from a range of storage classes(opens in a new tab) to select a fit for your business and cost needs.
+You can choose from a range of storage classes to select a fit for your business and cost needs.
 When selecting an Amazon S3 storage class, consider these two factors:

 - How often you plan to retrieve your data
 - How available you need your data to be